lafe/BulkCopy/README.md

 - Press **R** to resume backup (perform robocopy and verification).
 - Press **V** to verify only.
 - Press **A** to abort the operation.

+## Robocopy Commands

+The script constructs a robocopy command with the following options:

+- **/E**: Copies all subdirectories including empty ones.
+- **/COPYALL**: Copies all file information (data, attributes, timestamps, security info, etc.).
+- **/XJ**: Excludes junction points.
+- **/XJD**: Excludes directory junctions.
+- **/XJF**: Excludes file junctions.

+These options ensure that only the actual files and directories are copied, while symlinks and junctions are deliberately omitted.

+Additionally, the `/R` and `/W` parameters allow configurable retry behavior on errors.
+These parameters are set to the values provided by the user or default to 5 retries with a 3-second wait.

 ## Logs and Reports